run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/about-citsmart/whats-citsmart.md

-Title: What is CITSmart?
+Title: What is 4biz?
-Description: Introduction to the CITSmart product
+Description: Introduction to the 4biz product

-# What is CITSmart ?
+# What is 4biz ?

-CITSmart, developed by CITSmart Corporation®, is a **platform that connects people and digital resources to optimize work and increase business results.**
+4biz, developed by 4biz Corporation®, is a **platform that connects people and digital resources to optimize work and increase business results.**